cbisiere/tiny-prolog2/README.md

 ### Marseille syntax

 Both Prolog II and Prolog II+ are based on the so-called "Marseille syntax", featuring the famous `->` symbol for rules, `/` for cut, dotted lists, and tuples.
+Expressions in syntaxes without operators (i.e., Prolog II), as shown below, is just a term.

 ```
 cut = "/" ;

+expr = term

 term = pterm, [".", term] ;